A Culture of Justice? Meaning of Penality in Canadian Penal History Museums

 Biocriminology, Neurocriminology and Other Biological Explanations of Criminal Behaviour as Conceptualized by Science Studies: How Are Scientific Facts Born and How Do They Persist?

 Locating the causes of social attitudes and behaviours in the genes is a project gaining in popularity.
-Focussing on the issue of aggression, and want to identify and document the scientific as well as the public controversies raised by this interest for behavioral genetics and neurosciences.
+Focusing on the issue of aggression, and want to identify and document the scientific as well as the public controversies raised by this interest for behavioral genetics and neurosciences.
 How do behavioral genetics and neurosciences explain aggression?
 What are the scientific, technological and social debates surrounding those explanations of aggression?
 And how do social services, schools, workplaces and health services integrate genetics and neuroscience explanations of aggression in their detection and prevention programs?

 Collateral Consequences to Parents and Families of Young People who Sexually Offend